-Special features: Anti-Bark feature, night light on the collar, ¾ mile range, can be converted into vibration and beep only mode collar, no standby mode, fully waterproof
+Special features: Anti-Bark collar, night light on the collar, ¾ mile range, can be converted into vibration and beep only mode collar, no standby mode, fully waterproof

-With the Pet Resolve e-collar, you can train up to 3 dogs at an amazingly affordable price
+With the Pet Resolve e-collar, you can train up to 3 dogs at an amazingly budget friendly shock collar.

-It has a super long 1200 meter range and 10 variable levels of continuous or momentary shock to allow for the safe and efficient training of your dogs!
+It has a super long 1200-meter impressive range and 10 variable levels of continuous or momentary shock to allow for the safe and proper training of your dogs!

 The Pet Resolve Dog Collar comes with an anti-bark feature and night light feature.
-The Anti-bark mode produces a warning beep followed by the static of a preset level.
-This correction is automatic in response to the dog barking.
+The Anti-bark mode produces a warning beeping sounds followed by the static of a preset level.
+This levels of correction is automatic in response to the dog barking.

 Pet Resolve also offers you a solution if you don’t want the shock mode for the collar.
 Just simply use the plastic prongs and turn it into vibration and beep-only mode instead!

 My recommendation: what I like about this device is that the remote has easy-to-understand buttons so anyone can operate it.
 I also like the night light feature and I think it is pretty unique!